 Our country reeks from years of being shafted by a political class that is representative of our rotten self-interests We reek of being herded to validate decisions made in the interests of a few.
 We are so used to the stench that we do not know how to live without it, so we rise up each morning and hope we will find out it has all been a bad dream.
 Our country needs a revolution of thought and reason, a break from social and poltiical conditioning where each man and woman can be his own.
 We need to wash ourselves of the flock mentality, now made easier by the lynch mobs on social media.
 We need a shower, or a bath, whichever we can do without being afraid, desperately.

-(Interesting, that when I am done righting this someone inboxes on social media ‘Jee Rafiki yangu wa fb, una kura?’)
+(Almost as soon I published this, a friend inboxes ‘Jee Rafiki yangu wa fb, una kura?’)